AvaniImpetus/leaplogic-ai/docs/leaplogic/teradata_to_redshift.md

 -- Primary Index converted to Sort Key due to partition clause
 ```

-### Logging in Stored Procedures
+### How Does LeapLogic Add Logging to Converted Redshift Stored Procedures?

+**Question:** Does LeapLogic add logging to stored procedures?
+How does LeapLogic implement logging in Redshift procedures?
+Does LeapLogic use RAISE for logging?

 **How LeapLogic Handles It:** LeapLogic implements comprehensive logging in converted Redshift stored procedures using the RAISE statement.
 These logs provide critical information about procedure execution, including the procedure name, affected table name, type of query, and status.
 This ensures proper audit trails and debugging capabilities in the migrated code.

 ---

-## 4. Function Conversion
+## 4. Function Conversions: How Does LeapLogic Convert Teradata Functions to Redshift?

+**Question:** How does LeapLogic convert Teradata functions to Redshift?
+What function mappings does LeapLogic perform?

-LeapLogic's function conversion engine automatically translates Teradata SQL functions to their Redshift equivalents.
+**Answer:** LeapLogic's function conversion engine automatically translates Teradata SQL functions to their Redshift equivalents.
 Below are detailed examples of how LeapLogic performs these conversions.

-### String and Text Manipulation Functions
+### String and Text Manipulation Function Conversions

-#### replacestr/reg_replace → regexp_replace
+#### How Does LeapLogic Convert replacestr and reg_replace to Redshift regexp_replace?

+**Question:** How is replacestr converted in Redshift?
+How is reg_replace converted?
+What does LeapLogic convert replacestr to?

 **What the function does:** Searches for patterns in text strings and replaces them with new values.